rangle/angular-training-slides/slides/src/content/unit-testing.md

 }));
 ```

-Angular will wait for the `expect` function to complete.
+- Angular will now wait for the `expect` function to complete

 ---

-## `fakeAsync`
+## Using `fakeAsync`

-Here is a test that tests a debounced input
+- This test tests debouncing *without* actually waiting for hundreds of milliseconds
+  - Assumes `comp` has been assigned a component to test

 ```ts
 it('should debounce change to search query for 300 ms', fakeAsync(() => {